CaseLinguist/caselinguist.com/_posts/2019-03-06-searches-in-the-spanish-speaking-community.md

 {% include charts/pew-population-chart.html %}

-According to [Internet World Stats](https://www.internetworldstats.com/stats13.htm), there are 46,397,452 spanish-speaking internet users in United States.
-The actual number of spanish-speaking internet users is most likely even higher.
-This is because many spanish-speaking people do not set spanish as the official language on their computer.
+According to [Internet World Stats](https://www.internetworldstats.com/stats13.htm), there are 46,397,452 Spanish-speaking internet users in the United States.
+The actual number of Spanish-speaking internet users is most likely even higher.
+This is because many Spanish-speaking people do not set Spanish as the official language on their computer.

 ### Spanish Speaking Client Searches